threefoldtech/tfchain/docs/misc/adding_validators.md

 - **Public Key (hex)**
 - **SS58 Address**: This is your validator's account address.

-This key will serve as your validator controller account and session key for Aura.
+This key will serve as your validator controller account and session key for Aura (validator node/author account).
 It'll used also to derive the GRANDPA key.

 ### 1.2 Generate the Node (aka Network) Key